Florida State Road 243: History

 International Airport Boulevard was constructed at the cost of $7.2 million, and opened on May 7, 2004 at 9:30 a.m.
 Prosser Hallock was in charge of the project.
 The route benefits those who are coming from the west part of Jacksonville.
 Beforehand, drivers coming to the airport from the west had two ways to get to the airport from I-295.
 The quickest way was to take I-295 to I-95 north, and use the Airport Road exit.
 Another way was to use the Duval Road exit (which now includes International Airport Boulevard) from I-295 and take a winding path to the airport using two local roads—Duval Road and Pecan Park Road.
 The new road created a straight shot to the airport from I-295 and shortened the drive from the west by about 3 mi.

 However, the main reason International Airport Boulevard was built was in anticipation of future expansions to Jacksonville International, and in turn, more traffic to and from the airport.
 Future plans included expanding the airport's runways in 10 to 15 years, which in turn would result in the demolition of part of Pecan Park Road to make room for the larger runway.
-Further plans have included extending SR 243 even further north, and creating another access point to I-95 via the rerouted Pecan Park Road, a pland that was already implemented.
+Further plans have included extending SR 243 even further north, and creating another access point to I-95 via the rerouted Pecan Park Road, a plan that was already implemented.